Pecan Island, Louisiana: Culture

-Pecan Island is located in the prairie-marsh region of southern Louisiana, approximately ten miles from the Gulf of Mexico.
-The town is inhabited largely by persons of Cajun ancestry, and has a Catholic Mission church, Sacred Heart, a Baptist church and a Methodist church.
-Since Hurricane Rita occurred only one store exists, which sells fuel, groceries and, hunting supplies.
+The town of Pecan island is inhabited largely by persons of Cajun ancestry, and has a Catholic Mission church, Sacred Heart, a Baptist church and a Methodist church.
+Since Hurricane Rita occurred only one store exists, which sells fuel, groceries and hunting supplies.
 Common family names in the area include Veazey, Bourque, Stelly, Guidry, Choate, Winch, Broussard, Morgan, Dyson, White, Lege, Harrington, Lee, and Miller.
 The town had been previously ravaged by Hurricane Audrey in 1957.